Winter Solstice in Darkest Wales

 So this year we are free to go away for Christmas, and are decamping to darkest Wales to stay with Granny Purple Hair.
 This is the first time we’ve spent Christmas with Granny since she moved to Wales four years ago, so a Welsh Christmas is quite exciting.
 It means walks on beaches, plenty of wine, a different set of toys for Mole and Hedgehog, and cooking meals on the Aga.

-For me the excitement is in finding an excuse to drink mulled wine every night, going to a carol service at church, doing lots of baking, making the house all pretty with decorations, and doing all the present wrapping and card writing, all of which I love doing.
+For me the excitement is in finding an excuse to drink mulled wine every night, going to a carol service at church, doing lots of baking, making the house all pretty with decorations, and doing all the cards and presents.

-After the festivities, now that the New Year has been forever more turned into Otter’s birthday, we’ll be having some free fireworks for her, and some sort of family outing involving a stately home walk or swimming, depending on the weather.
-There will of course be a cake and presents.
+After the festivities it is of course Otter's birthday, or New Year's Eve to everyone else.
+So she'll be getting some free fireworks, along with her cake and presents.
 I suspect that Mole and Hedgehog will ‘adopt’ most of the presents, until such time as Otter is big enough to grab them back.

-Now if you’ll excuse me, I’m off to start my mulled wine drinking.
+Now if you’ll excuse me, I’m off to drink some more mulled wine.